dmfed/termtools/README.md

 	PrintStair("I'm a walrus!")
 }
 ```
+Please see **[https://pkg.go.dev/github.com/dmfed/termtools](https://pkg.go.dev/github.com/dmfed/termtools)** for a complete docutmentation of **termtools**.

+## That's all folks!

 Thank you for reading this far :)

-I hope you might find this module useful.
+I hope you might find **termtools** useful.
 Any feedback is welcome.

+I'm planning to freeze all function signatures in v1.0.0.
+It will be released under compatibility promise.
+Until then some functions signatures might change and I'm also considering adding more utility functions.